-6 facts about Catholic and Protestant influence in Germany | Germany| News and in-depth reporting from Berlin and beyond | DW | 23.03.2018
+6 facts about Catholic and Protestant influence in Germany | DW | 01.04.2021

 The two churches own at least 830,000 hectares (8,300 square kilometers or 3,200 square miles) of land, according to an estimation by church critic Carsten Frerk, whose number is often cited by German media.

-The churches themselves have disclosed tens of thousands of buildings that they each hold in addition to at least 14,100 Protestant and 10,800 Catholic churches.
-When examining buildings related to the churches' roles in healthcare, education and charitable work, the Catholic Church has at least 66,000 additional holdings and the Protestant Church a further 50,000.
-They also lease an undisclosed number of properties to home owners and businesses nationwide.
+The churches themselves have disclosed tens of thousands of buildings that they each hold in addition to at least 21,100 Protestant and 24,500 Catholic churches.
+When examining buildings related to the churches' roles in healthcare, education, and charitable work, the Catholic Church has at least 66,000 additional holdings and the Protestant Church a further 50,000.
+They also lease an undisclosed number of properties to homeowners and businesses nationwide.

 Moreover, they receive state funds to compensate for property losses dating back to the early 1800s when Napoleon upended the Holy Roman Empire.
-According to broadcaster Deutschlandfunk, this amounted to nearly €500 million in 2017 and comes from tax payers whether they belong to a church or not.
+According to broadcaster Deutschlandfunk, this amounted to nearly €500 million in 2017 and comes from taxpayers whether they belong to a church or not.

 Chapels are easy to see, but harder to spot is where the churches own lands after centuries of property changing hands

 Another reason Catholic and Protestant interests are so visible in German society is the seats church representatives are granted on supervisory boards across a wide variety of organizations.
-There, the churches sit alongside other interest groups such as conservationists, union leaders and experts from a range of fields in the name of representing an important demographic.
+There, the churches sit alongside other interest groups such as conservationists, union leaders, and experts from a range of fields in the name of representing an important demographic.

-By way of example, the two churches have a voice on public broadcasting councils, from the nationwide ARD and ZDF to the regional WDR, to the international Deutsche Welle, which is financed by the Foreign Ministry.
-Included in these councils' oversight tasks is helping to select the director general.
+By way of example, the two churches have a voice on public broadcasting councils, from the nationwide ARD and ZDF to the regional WDR, to the international Deutsche Welle (DW), which receives federal funds.
+Included in these councils' oversight tasks is helping to select the director-general.

 Given the innumerable supervisory boards across Germany, it is next to impossible to know exactly how many of these seats are held by the churches.

-It is also not uncommon for members of the German parliament to be involved in the Central Committee of Catholics (ZDK) or the synod of the German Evangelical Church (EKD).
-Nominated as private citizens and not as representatives of their parties, these individuals are among several hundred laity who help set each church's agenda.
+A handful of members of the German parliament are involved in the Central Committee of Catholics (ZDK) or the synod of the German Evangelical Church (EKD).
+Nominated as private citizens and not as representatives of their parties, these individuals are among several hundred laities who help set each church's agenda.

-They are also expected to represent church interests in the public sphere — though how this interacts with their roles in public political office is unclear.

 When asked by German pollster INSA in 2017 if they believed in the resurrection of Jesus Christ, only 52 percent of Catholics and 48 percent of Protestants said yes.
 When asked if they believed in life after death, only 40 percent of Catholics and 32 percent of Protestants said they did.

 Additionally, the research institute Emnid asked Christians whether they believed in God.
-Roughly 24 percent of Protestants and 11 percent of Catholics said no, according to newspaper Tagesspiegel.
+Roughly 24 percent of Protestants and 11 percent of Catholics said no, according to the newspaper Tagesspiegel.

 These surveys clearly point to a German society in which many people do not equate Christian identity with doctrinal belief.
 This, in turn, raises the question of the extent to which the Catholic and Protestant Churches use their influential positions in the German state and society to act in the interest of their combined 45 million members.